Seller’s Disclosure in Colorado: Here’s What You Must Disclose (2025 Update)

 Structural Conditions

-Structural problems, property damage due to insects, termites, rodents, etc. Also, damages caused by hail, fire, wind, flood, or another casualty.
-Exterior wall or window problems, moisture and water problems, and Exterior Artificial Stucco (EIFS).
+Structural problems, property damage due to insects, termites, rodents, etc. Also, damages caused by hail, fire, wind, flood, or any other casualty.
+Further, exterior wall or window problems, moisture and water problems, and Exterior Artificial Stucco (EIFS).

 Roof and Any Ceiling Issues